-So, right now for example, I may check the Ministry of Health website https://mohfw.gov.in and https://worldometers.info/coronavirus once daily.
-I will likely extrapolate any data therein as per my understanding and reasoning.
+So, for the past couple of years, I might have checked the Ministry of Health website https://mohfw.gov.in and https://worldometers.info/coronavirus once daily.
+I interpreted & extrapolated any data therein as per my understanding and reasoning.

 Good news is rarely mainstream

-I am guessing most news right now paints a dark and dreary scenario – of how this crisis will change the world for bad, and for ever.
+Most news for the past couple of years painted a dark and dreary scenario – of how the COVID crisis will change the world for bad, and for ever.
+It’s the same with the Ukraine-Russia war.
+And it maybe the next crisis tomorrow.
 And that’s surely one way to look at things.

-But on my facebook, Telegram and WhatsApp, I have come across 57 connections (and counting) – friends from school, IIT Delhi, IIM Cal, some NGOs we work with, and a couple of celebrities I know – each of whom is doing phenomenal work.
-From ensuring oxygen to the needy, working out logistics for hospital beds, finding out the not-so-easily-available medicines at their MRPs, supplying ration, treating patients, feeding strays to anything and everything that humanity needs right now.
+But on my facebook, Telegram and WhatsApp, I had 1oos of connections – friends from school, IIT Delhi, IIM Cal, some NGOs we work with, and a couple of celebrities I know – each of whom was doing phenomenal work.
+From ensuring oxygen to the needy, working out logistics for hospital beds, finding out the not-so-easily-available medicines at their MRPs, supplying ration, treating patients, feeding strays to anything and everything that humanity needed through this phase.

-It paints to me a very different version of the world and the future than the mainstream news may have.
-It helps and it allows me to contribute in many ways.
+It painted to me a very different version of the world and the future than the mainstream news may have.
+It helped and it allowed me to contribute in many ways.
 That’s where I would rather spend some time and energy.

-So, while every CAT coaching expert, engaged in CAT Preparation online classes, will ask you to start reading newspapers (to stay updated and to improve your RC) from day-1, I respectfully dismiss both suggestions from these CAT Coaching experts.
+So, while every CAT coaching expert, will ask you to start reading newspapers (to stay updated and to improve your RC) from day-1, I respectfully dismiss both suggestions from these CAT Coaching experts.

 - Even if you do follow their advice – be aware of what you are getting into and be sure you don’t want to pursue better ways of doing it.
 Then, you should be ok.